-It is essential for the corporates to determine the cost associated with the issuance of a commercial paper.
+The corporates need to determine the cost associated with the issuance of a commercial paper.
 Even for the investors, it is necessary to find out the proposed profits of CP.

 Calculation of Interest Rate on CP

-Net Amount Realized: The net amount realized by the borrowing company is the amount which is actually received after deducting all the related discount and charges such as stand by facility charges, stamp duty, dealing bank fee, agent charges, credit rating charges, etc. The formula to determine the net amount realized is:
+Net Amount Realized: The net amount realized by the borrowing company is the amount which is received after deducting all the related discount and charges.
+These charges include stand by facility charges, stamp duty, dealing bank fee, agent charges, credit rating charges, etc.

 Calculation of Net Cost